 Developing and delivering the best therapies for patients with cancer is the driving force of Dana-Farber Cancer Institute, but the work of Dana-Farber doesn’t stop there.
 Identifying high-risk patients and using preventative cancer therapies is an essential component of the fight against cancer, something that longtime supporters Jeannie and Jonathan Lavine know all too well.
-Inspired by the level of excellence they have witnessed throughout the years at Dana-Farber, the couple recently established the Lavine Family Fund for Preventative Cancer Therapies to advance crucial research aimed at detecting and treating cancer before it progresses.
+Inspired by the level of excellence they have witnessed throughout the years at Dana-Farber, the couple established the Lavine Family Fund for Preventative Cancer Therapies in 2020 to advance crucial research aimed at detecting and treating cancer before it progresses.

 Their visionary $25 million gift—the largest ever made to advance precision prevention and early detection at Dana-Farber—demonstrates the Lavines’ confidence in our ability to bring about a new paradigm that will allow us to stop cancer in its tracks, ultimately changing outcomes for patients everywhere.
 It enables Dana-Farber President and CEO Laurie H. Glimcher, MD, to allocate funding to projects that show the most promise to propel exciting developments long into the future, and provides powerful momentum toward the Institute’s comprehensive campaign, currently in the quiet phase.